 JM: I immediately thought it was early.
 I was inspired but I knew I had to apply more pressure now that I had reached one goal.
 I want to be on the radio spinning all the time.

-SB: What kind of impact would you like to have on the music industry?
+SB: What kind of impact would you like to have in the music industry?

-JM: I want to show different point of view and create new waves.
+JM: I want to show a different point of view and create new waves.

 SB: What inspired the creation of the “early gang” movement?

 JM: To be early is to be aware.
 Early is really a way of thinking.
 The gang part comes from creating a wave that people can relate to and almost being rebellious in a way.